 Bandwidth vs. Speed

 There are two different factors to consider when measuring speed.
-Bandwidth refers to the size of the conduit in which the data is travelling within.
-Speed refers to the rate at which the data is travelling at.
+Bandwidth refers to the size of the conduit in which the data is traveling within.
+Speed refers to the rate at which the data is traveling at.
 Using that definition, you can quickly see that a larger bandwidth will permit more data to travel, which will also increase the rate at which it travels.
 However, this does not necessarily mean that the speed of your broadband connection will be the same as your bandwidth.
-Bandwidth simply refers to the size of the “pipe” in which it is travelling.
+Bandwidth simply refers to the size of the “pipe” in which it is traveling.

 For example, let's say you're transferring a file at 128kbps.
 If you start to transfer another file it will compete for bandwidth and slow your speed down.
 If you increase your bandwidth by adding another 128kpbs ISDN line, your first file will still travel at 128kpbs, but now you can transfer both files at 128kbps without sacrificing speed.
 An analogy would be a highway with a 65mph speed limit.
 Even if more lanes were added to handle more vehicles, the speed limit is still 65mph.

 Broadband providers advertise speeds in ranges for this very reason.
 It is difficult to estimate specifically how fast a specific connection will be.
-Providers know they can provide a certain amount of bandwidth to handle specific amounts of data – but they do not know precisely when this data will be travelling, or when specific demands will be placed in the network.
+Providers know they can provide a certain amount of bandwidth to handle specific amounts of data – but they do not know precisely when this data will be traveling, or when specific demands will be placed in the network.
 So, instead of promising speeds that would be impossible to continuously maintain, they offer speeds which fall within certain ranges.
-For example, one provider offers broadband Internet packages in the following ranges for download speeds:
+For example, one major broadband provider offers broadband Internet packages in the following speed ranges (download/upload):

 Your connection speed should fall within the ranges listed for the packages offered.
 The bandwidth for these offerings should not be less than the maximum speed listed.
 For example, you cannot have speeds of more than 15 Mbps with a bandwidth of 15 Mbps.
 Some providers offer speeds “up to certain speed.”
 In these cases, the “up to” speed is the bandwidth, which means that the speed you will actually experience could be much lower.